 Diabetes is a disorder of sugar utilization and storage which causes damage to blood vessels throughout the body.
-When the blood vessels in the eye are effected it is called Diabetic Retinopathy.
-Diabetic retinopathy is the leading cause of blindness in patients 20 to 74 years of age.
-There are two stages of diabetic retinopathy: nonproliferative diabetic retinopathy (NPDR) and proliferative diabetic retinopathy (PDR).
-Neovascular glaucoma is a less common complication of diabetes, and will also be discussed.
+When blood vessels in the eye are affected, the condition is called Diabetic Retinopathy, the leading cause of blindness in patients 20 to 74 years of age.
+There are two stages of Diabetic Retinopathy: Nonproliferative Diabetic Retinopathy (NPDR) and Proliferative Diabetic Retinopathy (PDR).
+Neovascular glaucoma, a less common complication of diabetes, will also be reviewed.

 Nonproliferative Diabetic Retinopathy (NPDR)

-In NPDR, the retinal blood vessels which are normally watertight begin to leak.
+In Nonproliferative Diabetic Retinopathy (NPDR), the normally water-tight retinal blood vessels begin to leak.
 This causes blood, serum, and lipid to collect in the retina.
-If the leakage is excessive, fluid builds up in the retina, causing it to swell.
+If leakage is excessive, fluid builds up in the retina causing it to swell.
 This is called Macular Edema.
 Serum and lipid which leak may cause the formation of solid deposits in the retina called exudate.

 A patient with macular edema may not have any visual symptoms.
-However, if the swelling involves the central macula, vision will become blurred, distorted or darkened.
+If swelling involves the central macula, however, vision will become blurred, distorted, or darkened.

 Proliferative Diabetic Retinopathy (PDR)

-Proliferative diabetic retinopathy is the more advanced form of diabetic retinopathy.
-In PDR abnormal blood vessels begin to grow from the surface of the retina into the vitreous gel.
-This is called neovascularization.
-The abnormal vessels can break and bleed into the vitreous cavity, causing a Vitreous Hemorrhage.
-Symptoms of a vitreous hemorrhage usually include the appearance of spots, strands, or a curtain in the vision.
-The abnormal blood vessels may also cause scar tissue to form.
-Scar tissue can block light from reaching the retina, or pull on the retina causing a Traction Retinal Detachment.
-Either of these problems may lead to severe visual loss.
-A person with PDR can also have macular edema, as in NPDR.
+Proliferative Diabetic Retinopathy (PDR) is the more advanced form of diabetic retinopathy.
+In PDR, abnormal blood vessels begin growing from the surface of the retina into the vitreous gel, a condition called neovascularization.
+These abnormal vessels can break and bleed into the vitreous cavity, causing a Vitreous Hemorrhage.
+Symptoms usually include the appearance of spots, strands, or a curtain in the vision.
+The abnormal blood vessels may also cause scar tissue to form, which can block light from reaching the retina or pull on the retina causing a Traction Retinal Detachment.
+Either of these complications may lead to severe loss of vision.
+A person with PDR may also have macular edema, as in NPDR.

-PDR can also lead to Neovascular Glaucoma , a condition in which abnormal blood vessels grow on the iris or colored part of the front of the eye.
-These abnormal blood vessels can block the flow of fluid from the eye and cause the eye pressure to become very high.
+PDR can lead to Neovascular Glaucoma, a condition where abnormal blood vessels grow on the iris in the front of the eye, blocking flow of fluid from the eye and causing eye pressure to become very high.
 Neovascular glaucoma can cause pain, halos around lights, and rapid loss of vision.

 The Patient’s role in Diabetic Retinopathy

-The best treatment of diabetic retinopathy is prevention.
-Good control of blood sugar, blood pressure, and cholesterol will significantly reduce the risk of vision loss.
-It is recommended that patients take an active role in managing blood sugar and try to keep Hemoglobin A1C levels as low as possible, optimally 7 or less.
-A close relationship between patient and primary care physician is vital to preserve eyesight and overall health.
+The best treatment for diabetic retinopathy is prevention.
+Controlling blood sugar, blood pressure, and cholesterol will significantly reduce the risk of vision loss.
+It is recommended that patients take an active role in managing blood sugar, keeping Hemoglobin A1C levels low, optimally 7 or less.
+A close relationship between patient and primary care physician is vital for preserving eyesight and overall health.

-It is important to realize that diabetes may damage the retina without causing any noticeable visual symptoms.
-For this reason, individuals with diabetes should receive dilated eye exams regularly.
-With proper screening, follow-up and treatment, the majority of patients with diabetic retinopathy maintain useful vision and avoid severe visual loss.
+It is important to note that diabetes may damage the retina without causing noticeable visual symptoms.
+For this reason, individuals with diabetes should regularly receive dilated eye exams.
+With proper screening, follow-up, and treatment, the majority of patients with diabetic retinopathy avoid severe loss of vision.

 Treatments for Diabetic Retinopathy